Last Updated on

 3. Try Saying No

 Your words matter a lot to your baby.
 If your baby is pulling his hair and you say ‘NO’ to it, he may obey your command.
 Whenever your baby starts pulling your hair, pull away from his hand and say ‘no’.
-Doing this every time will help your baby understand that pulling hair is an unacceptable behaviour.
+Doing this every time will help your baby understand that pulling hair is unacceptable behaviour.

 4. Be Firm

 Babies may not understand your language, but they surely understand gestures.
 If you don’t approve a certain action, you need to make your baby understand that.
-However, make sure you act consistently and show your disapproval whenever your baby pulls hair otherwise it may confuse him.
+However, make sure you act consistently and show your disapproval whenever your baby pulls hair; otherwise, it may confuse him.
 You need to be firm and consistent in your commands.

-5. Replace Positive with Negative
+5. Replace Positive With Negative

 6. Try and Distract

-Sometimes pulling hair may just become a game for your little one and he may enjoy it.
+Sometimes pulling hair may just become a game for your little one, and he may enjoy it.
 You can try distracting techniques here.
-Try and divert his attention towards another toy or some other activity and soon he will forget and won’t pull his hair.
+Try and divert his attention towards another toy or some other activity, and soon he will forget and won’t pull his hair.

-7. Say it Again and Again
+7. Say It Again and Again

 Babies come up with all kinds of funny fascinations, and there is no need to worry or panic because they outgrow these habits too with time.
 However, if your baby is still not giving up this habit, try out some of the above-mentioned tips to help him get rid of this newly acquired habit.